holgern/beem/docs/memo.rst

 Encrypting a memo
 ~~~~~~~~~~~~~~~~~

-The high level memo class makes use of the pybitshares wallet to obtain keys
+The high level memo class makes use of the pysteem wallet to obtain keys
 for the corresponding accounts.

 .. code-block:: python

-    from bitshares.memo import Memo
+    from steem.memo import Memo
-    from bitshares.account import Account
+    from steem.account import Account

     memoObj = Memo(
         from_account=Account(from_account),